LachlynR/Jobsearch-App-Lachy-Reynolds/development-log.md

 - Enumerated completed items in the Done List on Trello.
 - Completed the add function whilst implementing the colorize and tty-prompt.

+## 27/04/2020

+- Completed Add, Search and Delete functions
+- Finished nearly all of the README.md file, missing 2 flow charts for search and delete.
+- Missing a the final trello board
+- Handled all potential errors